Lake Wainamu: History

 The lake is within the traditional rohe of Te Kawerau ā Maki, and was known as Roto Wainamu.
 The name refers to the sandflies or mosquitos that were commonly found near the lake.
 The lake was part of the greater Te Henga / Bethells Beach and Waitākere River area of settlements, with the locality of Ōhuhu found on the western shores of the lake, and the fortified pā of Poutūterangi and Te Pae Kākā to the south-east of the lake.
 Te Pae Kākā was a pā site named after the kākā parrot.
 Te Kawerau ā Maki rangatira Kowhatukiteuru built two stone pā near Lake Wainamu: Pakowhatu and Koropōtiki.

 The lake and the lake's catchment were a site for the kauri logging industry between 1921 and 1925.
 Streams which fed the lake were dammed, and once water levels were high enough, the logs were flushed downstream to the lake, after which they were transported to the Waitākere railway station.

 In 1954, Lake Wainamu and the surrounding land was bought by Happy and Elizabeth Wheeler from landowner Harold Houghton.
 In the 1970s, the Wheeler family sold the lake to the Queen Elizabeth II National Trust, and the area was opened up to visitors.

+Recreation

+The lake is accessible by the Lake Wainamu Track.
+The area surrounding the lake is used for dune surfing.